 We left Half Moon and began our journey north on the Hudson.
 The furthest we had been with our previous boat was Tarrytown, so this was unchartered water for us.
 Not far north, beautiful Bear Mountain comes into view as you round a bend in the river just past the Indian Point Nuclear Power Plant.
 The Bear Mountain Bridge soars over the river as you sail between the forested mountains…breathtaking!
 We travelled up much of the river with fellow loopers on Francesca, who we met at Half Moon, and would see again up at Shady Harbor.

 We have both been to West Point many times, for tours, tailgates and football games over the years.
 Seeing it from the water is completely different.
-The campus sits majestically on the top of a high hill overlooking the river, and enveloping the entire point.
+The campus sits majestically on the top of a high hill overlooking the river, and envelops the entire point.
 It’s really something to see!

 Spectacular West Point

 Our next stop was Margaret Lewis Norrie State Park.
 Rob had been here with his family on their boat when he was a kid, and remembered this spot fondly.
 Now I know why.
 Norrie is a lovely, peaceful and economical stop.
 There are trails along the river, and the views are beautiful.
 The facilities are basic, but clean, and probably haven’t changed much from when Rob was here all those years ago!
-There’s still a pay phone outside the dock master’s office!
+There’s still an old pay phone outside the dock master’s office!

 Norrie State Park

 We were very happy to have met Jim and Gloria Crawford, aboard M/V Crawdad, a beautiful 47′ Grand Banks.
 Gloria is a member of the Power Squadron, and offered to give us a safety inspection…something we’ve been trying to schedule without success for months!
 Thank you Gloria!!
 And, we passed and got our sticker!

 Boating on the Hudson is incredible!
 The river is wide, deep, and there’s another breathtaking view around every turn.
 Boat traffic ranges from recreational boats, to barges, ferries, tankers, tugs and sightseeing boats.
 The homes along the banks of the river range from small summer cottages, mobile homes and trailers, to stately mansions, one built by the Vanderbilts!